 Are you using "copywriting best practices"?

 I offer a reduced-rate, comprehensive review of your ad, brochure,

-direct mail package, site or other creative project (as well as
+direct mail package, site, landing page, or other creative project (as well as

 etc.) It's an economical way to get meaningful feedback from an uninvolved

 writer who sees the project with fresh eyes – as your

 customer sees it.
 I may confirm your confidence

 in a good creative execution (and say why), but I will also